 This page answers common questions you may have about the COVID-19 vaccines.
 We understand that there is uncertainty around new vaccines and want to offer as much reassurance and information as possible.

-We are now offering Covid-19 vaccines to anyone age 12 and up.
+We are now offering Covid-19 vaccines to anyone age 12 and up, either by appointment or walk-in.
 You do not have to be a current NHS patient to get a vaccine.
 To make a vaccine appointment, call 612-588-9411 and press 3 right away.
 We offer vaccines at our Central, Fremont, and North Metro clinic locations.
+Vaccine hours (for both appointments and walk-ins) are from 9:30 am to 12 pm and 1 to 3:30 pm on the following days:

 When will the vaccine be available for NHS patients?